Awards aims and mission

 - Supported and inspired colleagues, students or members of the public

 Our judging panel is made up of leading experts from across the archaeology field, including both professional and voluntary sectors.
+The judging panel Chairs for 2016 are:

 Best Archaeological Project